 We are providing our stockholders the opportunity to approve, on an advisory basis (a "say on pay" vote), the compensation of our named executive officers as described in "Compensation Discussion and Analysis" and related tabular and narrative disclosures in this Proxy Statement in accordance with Section 14A of the Exchange Act.
 We intend to submit our executive compensation to an advisory vote annually, consistent with the advisory vote of our stockholders on the frequency of the say on pay vote at our 2017 Annual Meeting of Stockholders.
-The next advisory say on pay vote of our stockholders on executive compensation will be held at our 2019 Annual Meeting of Stockholders.
+The next advisory say on pay vote of our stockholders.